s-schumann/signalwire-rest/README.md

 The Dockerfile uses a health check to see if the process is serving the respective logic.
 The health check is a Node script since neither curl nor wget are part of the slim base image.

+This repository is supplemented by the same use case being implemented using the [Relay API](https://github.com/s-schumann/signalwire-relay).

 # Using Docker

 To build the Docker image use the following commands (adapt with your respective tags):